Redezem/darkstar-one/README.txt

-CG200 Assignment 2
+RendAX Rendering Engine

-By Stefan Prandl
+Authored By: Redezem

 To run this, first type in "make" at the command line, then type in "./assign" at the command line.
+You will need SOIL, and the texture library.
+These will be avaliable at www.redezria.net

 ----------------------------------------
 ---A REDEZRIAN INDUSTRIES PRODUCTION----